 This isn’t exactly surprising.
 Blonde was written and directed by Andrew Dominik, the man behind The Assassination Of Jesse James By The Coward Robert Ford, another fiction-based-on-fact film renowned for its snail-like pace.
 Dominik loves A Scene — beautifully shot, considered moments in film.
 In my opinion, he loves these to the detriment of the story sometimes.

-In Blonde, we jump from black and white to colour.
-From Golden Age Hollywood glitz to talking foetuses.
-Yes, talking foetuses.
-Some of these moments are powerful – a harrowing abortion scene speaks to the level of control women in Hollywood were (and often still are) under, a screening of Gentlemen Prefer Blondes hones in on a distracted Monroe, then pans out to show a sea of beaming faces – perfectly depicting the star’s disconnect from who the world perceives her to be.
+In Blonde, we jump from black and white to color.
+From Golden Age Hollywood glitz to talking fetuses.
+Yes, talking fetuses.
+Some of these moments are powerful — a harrowing abortion scene speaks to the level of control women in Hollywood were (and often still are) under, a screening of Gentlemen Prefer Blondes hones in on a distracted Monroe, then pans out to show a sea of beaming faces — perfectly depicting the star’s disconnect from who the world perceives her to be.